DistributedSystemsGroup/zoe/README.rst

-Zoe Analytics - Container-based Analytics as a Service
+.Zoe Analytics - Container-based Analytics as a Service
 ======================================================

 Zoe Analytics provides a simple way to provision any kind of data analytics applications.